Optimizing Opinions with Stubborn Agents: Stubborn Agents and Opinion Equilibrium

-Throughout this section, we make the assumption that the underlying graph $\mathcal{G} \left(\mathcal{V}, \mathcal{E} \right)$ is connected and for each non-stubborn agent $v\in\mathcal V_1$ there exists a directed path from some stubborn agent to $v$.
+We make the assumption that the underlying graph $\mathcal{G} \left(\mathcal{V}, \mathcal{E} \right)$ is connected and for each non-stubborn agent $v\in\mathcal V_1$ there exists a directed path from some stubborn agent to $v$.
 We note that this assumption is not especially stringent.
 First off, if the graph has multiple connected components then the results from this section can be applied to each connected component separately.
 Furthermore, if there are some non-stubborn agents which are not influenced by any stubborn agent, then there is no link in $\mathcal{E}$ connecting the set $\mathcal{R}$ of such non-stubborn agents to $\mathcal{V}\setminus\mathcal{R}$.
-Then we can decompose this set of non-stubborn agents $\mathcal{R}$ from the rest of the graph, and consider the convergence of this subgraph using the results in Section \ref{sec:no_stubborn_agents}.
+For these agents there is no unique equilibrium and we do not consider them here.